-Imagine life without smartphones.
-No Google maps, no Uber and none of those apps that bring the many conveniences into our lives.
+Imagine life without smartphones; no Google maps, no Uber, none of those things that bring the many conveniences into our lives.

-It is easy to be happy without these things before they were invented and that was the reality for most of us while growing up.
-And it is quite possible to be happy without them even after they’ve been invented.
+It is easy to be happy without these things before they were invented.
+It was in fact the reality for most of us when growing up.
+It is also possible to be happy without them even after they were invented.

-But it is so awfully hard to be happy without them once you’ve gotten used to them.
+But it is hard to be happy without them once you’ve gotten used to them.

-The same goes with experiences, though everything that changes us is all due to experiences.
-My daughters, since the time they started noticing, have stayed in nice places while on vacations.
+The same goes with experiences, though everything that changes us is all because of experiences.
+My daughters, since the time they started noticing, have stayed in nicer places when on vacation.
 Until that one time we had to stay in a motel, and they still talk about it.

 Such is human nature.
 We get used to niceness.
 It becomes the new norm.